 The City of London Police and the UK Intellectual Property Office have also set up the Police Intellectual Property Crime Unit (PIPCU) to tackle serious and organised intellectual property crime (counterfeit and piracy) affecting physical and digital goods (with the exception of pharmaceutical goods).
-PIPCU's focus is on offences committed online.
-PIPCU is an independent, national enforcement unit designed to protect and enforce existing rights.
+PIPCU's focus is on offences committed online and it is currently engaged in an initiative designed at gathering information relating to counterfeit websites, by encouraging the buyers of such goods to report purchases to their bank.